Sisters Share a Playful, Patterned Melbourne Home

 When sisters Alice and Lucy Oehr first took possession of their single-fronted brick cottage in the inner north of Melbourne it was an absolute “renovator’s delight.”
 Bought in 2011, Alice and Lucy set to work on a three-month summer holiday building project.
 Scrubbing years of grime from the tobacco-stained walls, re-painting, plastering, tiling—you name it they did it—along with a little help from friends and family.
 They have done an amazing job and over the past few years have filled their home with quirky and colourful artwork and stuff.

 Alice is a talented designer and artist.
-The ace cushions in Lucy's bedroom are by Alice, as is the tea towel in the kitchen (it can be found in her online shop).
+The ace cushions in Lucy’s bedroom are by Alice, as is the tea towel in the kitchen.
 You can also find Alice on Instagram.
 Lucy is currently studying her Masters in Neuropsychology.
 Both girls have a creative and quirky eye for the unusual, collecting stuff to fill their home.
 They expertly layer colour, graphic patterns and elements throughout each room.
 Their couch in the living room is a new acquisition from an aunt.